-All ARCC programs have have a “gateway city” where the group meets on the first day of the program and where students depart from on the last day of the program.
+All ARCC programs have a “gateway city” where the group meets on the first day of the program and where students depart from on the last day of the program.
 You are responsible for getting to and from the gateway city.
 At the start of the program, ARCC leaders meet all students at a convenient meeting location (typically baggage claim) in the gateway city’s airport.

 Once gathered in the gateway city, most ARCC groups then fly together with trip leaders to their program’s initial destination.
 (As an example, all students on our Thailand programs meet in the trip’s gateway city of Los Angeles, and then fly together to Bangkok.)
 At the end of the program, the group will fly together to the gateway city where the leaders will assist the students with checking in and getting to connecting airlines heading home.

 WHAT WE EXPECT OF YOU

 There is no experience necessary for ARCC Summer programs; however, your responsibility begins by selecting the ARCC adventure that is most appropriate for you.
 ARCC staff members are available to discuss each program in detail to help you find the program that best meets your needs.
-While there are no prerequisites for doing an ARCC Summer program, we do expect our students to arrive with the following:
+While there are no prerequisites for participating in one of our summer programs for teens we do expect our students to arrive with the following:

 A Willingness to Learn

 Education is a significant and important part of every ARCC program.
 All programs incorporate classes on subjects related to the activities on the program and to the areas in which we travel.
 We expect all of our students to actively participate in classes and the learning process.

 A Positive and Unselfish Attitude